PantelisAndrianakis/Breezy/documentation/tooling/language-server.md

   a function call to the function.
 - **Find references.** From any use (or the declaration) the server lists every use of that symbol across the project, plus the declaration itself.
+- **Completion.** After `receiver.` the server offers that type's methods and fields;
+  on a bare word it offers the project's class and function names.

+All of this is **live**: it reflects your **unsaved** edits, not just the file on disk.
+As you type, diagnostics, hover, definition, and references re-evaluate against the current buffer.

-Under the hood the server forwards what the compiler itself reports — diagnostics from `breezy --check`, and hover/definition from `breezy --symbols` (a symbol index the compiler emits from the same resolved program) — so the editor never disagrees with a command-line build, and there is no second, divergent analyzer to keep in sync.
+Under the hood the server forwards what the compiler itself reports — diagnostics from `breezy --check`, and hover/definition/references/completion from `breezy --symbols` (a symbol index the compiler emits from the same resolved program) — so the editor never disagrees with a command-line build, and there is no second, divergent analyzer to keep in sync.
+For unsaved edits it mirrors the project to a temporary copy with your in-memory buffers substituted and runs the compiler against that.

 The **project** is the directory holding the file, or the nearest ancestor containing a `breezy.toml` (the same scoping `breezy <dir>` uses).
 All `.bzy` files